 These group level targets are expected to be reached by the end of 2020 at the latest.
 While the global demand for stainless steel continues to grow, Outokumpu takes a conservative approach on the market growth and metal price assumptions, and expects the targeted profitability improvement to come primarily through efficiency and cost improvements in the current scope of business, supported by further strengthening of Outokumpu’s cost competitiveness and market position market presence and market share particularly in Americas.

-Outokumpu expects its fourth-quarter adjusted EBITDA to be at a similar level to the fourth quarter of 2017 (Q4/17: EUR 82 million).
+Outokumpu expects its first-quarter adjusted EBITDA to be lower than in the fourth quarter of 2018 (Q4/18: EUR 89 million).

 The Board of Directors updated Outokumpu's dividend policy on January 31, 2018.
 According to the new policy, dividend pay-out ratio throughout a business cycle shall be in a range of 30-50 per cent of net income.